ChristopherMorrison/BlackHatPython/README.md

 ## Disclaimer
 If you use any information found here to cause harm to someone else or their machine, then that would be very stupid of you.
 I will not be held responsible for high school students taking down their school's domain server because they wanted a good laugh.
 If you do use any files from the book or this repository that is your action, not mine.
 If you don't know the possible consequences of taking down a domain server then please don't continue before learning why that is a bad idea.

+## Additional Credit
+Credit should obviously be given to the man who wrote Black Hat Python, Justin Seitz.

+Additionaly the GitHub user Grazfather, who may actually also be Justin Seitz, deserves credit for having a ready copy of a lot of the files from the book.
+Some of these files are very long and I got tired of copying them myself.